Josh Umerah: Ebbsfleet and Torquay

 On 23 July 2019, Umerah signed for Ebbsfleet United.

 On 9 September 2020, Umerah signed for Torquay United.
-On the 23 June 2021, he was released by the club.
+On 23 June 2021, he was released by the club.

 Wealdstone

 On 6 July 2021 Umerah signed for Wealdstone.
 On 21 August 2021, Umerah scored on his Wealdstone debut in a 2–1 defeat to Woking.
 He would go on to score 5 times in his first 7 appearances for the Stones, including a brace away at Notts County.
 On 12 February 2022, Umerah scored Wealdstone's second in an eventual 3–1 win against local rivals Barnet, taking his tally up to 10 for the season.
 He scored a total of 17 goals for Wealdstone.

 Hartlepool United

 On 14 July 2022 League Two side Hartlepool United announced the signing of Umerah from Wealdstone for an undisclosed fee.
-He was reported to have signed a two year deal with the League Two club.
-On 13 August, Umerah scored his first Hartlepool goal in a 2–1 defeat to Northampton Town.
-As a second half substitute, Umerah scored a brace in a 2–2 draw at Mansfield Town as Hartlepool came from 2–0 down.
+He was reported to have signed a two-year deal with the League Two club.
+In his fourth game, Umerah scored his first Hartlepool goal in a 2–1 defeat to Northampton Town.
 On 26 November, Umerah reached double digits for the season with a brace in a 3–1 win against Harrogate Town in a second round FA Cup fixture.
-Umerah won the League Two PFA fans' player of the month for January 2023.
+Umerah won the League Two PFA fans' Player of the Month for January 2023.
+Umerah scored 15 goals in 47 matches in his first Hartlepool season although the club were relegated to the National League.
+In 2023–24, Umerah struggled for form in his second season with the club, scoring twice in 21 games, and lost his place in the starting line-up to Emmanuel Dieseruvwe.
+In March 2024, it was announced that he would be ruled out for the remainder of the season in order to undergo surgery.
+He was released by Hartlepool United at the end of the 2023–24 season.
+In his two seasons in the North East, he scored 17 goals in 68 appearances.